Thrinath169/brain-tumor-detection-using-vgg19/README.md

-# brain-tumor-detection-using-vgg19
-This project demonstrates the use of VGG19, a deep convolutional neural network, for classifying brain MRI images as either tumorous or non-tumorous.
-Leveraging the power of transfer learning, the model achieves high accuracy even on relatively small datasets, making it a practical approach for early brain tumor detection.
+This project implements brain tumor detection from MRI images using the VGG19 convolutional neural network architecture through transfer learning.
+The system is built with Keras and trained on the publicly available brain tumor MRI dataset from Kaggle.